Transport information geometry I: Riemannian calculus on probability simplex: Discussion

 \section{Discussion}

 In this paper, we introduce the geometry formulas in probability manifold on graphs with $L^2$-Wasserstein metric.
 The main idea is to propose a Riemannian metric in the positive measure space, and study the probability manifold as its submanifold.
-Similar derivations are introduced in the infinite dimensional settings.
-We hope that this study would help to design numerical schemes and analyze the related models in statistics and population games.
-We will continue to work in this direction.
+Similar derivations have been introduced into the infinite-dimensional density manifold, whose base is a finite-dimensional Riemannian manifold.